Never heard of the "human microbiome" much less The Human Microbiome Congress?

 But before we get into further details of the discussion of this new realm of science, notice the overarching concept of the human microbiome:

 Human Microbiome research has become one of the most exciting fields in biology, generating fascinating insights into the relations of microbes and man and the effects of our microbes on our health and well-being.
 World leading scientists will discuss the new findings, their impacts and the future trends at the next International Human Microbiome Congress ...(The Human Microbiome Congress, emphasis added).
-There are various links to relevant posts within the Dredd Blog System, located on the Series Posts Page (see the Series Posts tab at the top of any Dredd Blog post) under the heading HUMAN MICROBIOME.
+There are various links to relevant posts within the Dredd Blog System, located on the Series Posts tabs at the top of the page.

 These Dredd Blog System posts quote leading scientists and their papers to explain how each person is an ecosystem, composed mostly of microbe cells rather than mostly human cells: